Over the last few years, the UK staycation market has become more popular due to the pandemic halting travel overseas.

 Disadvantages of owning a holiday let

-Income may vary depending on the season- Usually, most people look to go on trips within the summer seasons when the weather is warmer.
+Income may vary depending on the season - Usually, most people look to go on trips during the summer season when the weather is warmer.
 Due to this, demand for holiday lets is greater within these seasons and less so in the winter months.
 This may mean that the income you generate may vary depending on what season it is.
-Although this may not be major cause for concern, there could be issues if you are reliant on this income for your day to day living.
+Although this may not be a major cause for concern, there could be issues if you are reliant on this income for your day-to-day living.

-Requires time and money-All businesses require investment and time in order to grow and be successful, and so the same applies to having a holiday let.
+Requires time and money - All businesses require investment and time to grow and be successful, and so the same applies to having a holiday let.
 There are lots of costs that will be involved including the purchase of the property and furniture, paying for running costs and other maintenance expenses.
-In addition, you will need to spend time promoting your business and maintaining the property by cleaning and fixing items (unless you are able to employ people to do this for you).
+In addition, you will need to spend time promoting your business and maintaining the property by cleaning and fixing items (unless you can employ people to do this for you).

 Conclusion

-In summary, holiday lets can be extremely profitable ventures and therefore are definitely worthwhile investments to consider.
-However, it is important that you consider all the costs that will be involved first and determine whether it is feasible for you from both a money and time perspective.
+In summary, holiday lets can be profitable ventures and therefore may be worthwhile investments to consider.
+However, you must consider all the costs that will be involved first and determine whether it is feasible for you from both a money and time perspective.

 Any property used as security, which may include your home, may be repossessed if you do not keep up repayments on your mortgage.